Joyce-Fernandes/BIMCheck/README.md

 BIMCheck is a web application for validating IFC (Industry Foundation Classes) files in BIM (Building Information Modeling) projects.
 The application imports IFC files, validates mandatory parameters, and generates non-conformity reports in Excel, in addition to offering an advanced dashboard for analysis.

+## 📚 Project Documentation

+All BIMCheck documentation is organized in the repository's Wiki:

 ## 🎯 Project Status

 ✅ **Version 1.0.0 - Complete**